An example of a highly professional rear projection screen

 Bar, restaurant, beer garden with fewer than 300 persons, without admission, without sponsor, without fee:

-Public broadcasting in bars/hotels/restaurants and other commercial establishments does not require a license from UEFA to the extent that they operate television sets on their premises, that they possess the relevant commercial TV subscriptions, and the necessary local permits, provided that such events are not sponsored and no admission fee is charged.
+Public broadcasting in bars/hotels/restaurants and other commercial establishments does not require a license from FIFA to the extent that they operate television sets on their premises, that they possess the relevant commercial TV subscriptions, and the necessary local permits, provided that such events are not sponsored and no admission fee is charged.

 The following is prohibited: